Aarthyravi/neighborhood/README.md

 # Neighborhood Map
-  Here I have developed a single-page application featuring a map of neighborhood
+  1. Here I have developed a single-page application featuring a map of neighborhood

-including: map markers to identify popular locations.
+  2. Google map loaded from Maps API.

 A search function to easily discover these locations, and a listview to support simple browsing of all locations.